Symtoms and Diagnosis | Treatment | For More Information

 The abdominal pain associated with pancreatitis may worsen after eating.

 Your gastroenterologist will ask about your medical history and conduct a physical exam.
 Blood tests may be recommended to measure certain enzyme levels that are often indicative of pancreatitis.
 You may also need to undergo imaging tests such as an abdominal ultrasound or CT or MRI scan to visually determine if gallstones are the source of your pancreatitis.

 More sophisticated GI testing may be required.
 These tests include endoscopic ultrasound (EUS) and ERCP.
 At NorthShore, our advanced therapeutic endoscopists perform these minimally-invasive procedures, which use a lighted flexible tube and x-ray to examine the bile and pancreatic ducts for gallstones or other abnormalities.

-For non-gallstone-related pancreatitis, your physician may recommend behavioral and lifestyle modifications, including alcoholism treatment and dietary changes.
-Pancreatic enzyme supplements may help aid digestion, especially for chronic pancreatitis.
+For non-gallstone-related pancreatitis, your physician may recommend behavioral and lifestyle modifications, including alcohol abstinence and dietary changes.
+Pancreatic enzyme supplements may help aid digestion, especially for patients with chronic pancreatitis.